 Dog poop: it may not be the most pleasant topic, but healthy dog poop is often an indication of a healthy pup.
 Keeping an eye on the characteristics of your dog's poop can be a good way to track any health problems they might be experiencing.
-Let's take a look at what differentiates healthy dog poop vs. abnormal poop that could be a sign of underlying health problems.
+Let's take a look at what what differences exist between healthy and abnormal dog poop that could be a sign of underlying health problems.

 What Does the Perfect Poop Look Like?